Sponsor and status

 Length: 2 pages

-This bill was introduced on July 30, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 30, 2009, in a previous session of Congress, but it did not receive a vote.

 Oct 17, 2003

 Earlier Version — Introduced

 This activity took place on a related bill, H.R.
 3333 (108th).